sandboxie-plus/Sandboxie/README.md

 A partial archive of the [old Sandboxie forum](https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums) that was previously maintained by Invincea is still available.
 If you need to find something specific, it is possible to use the following [search query](https://www.ecosia.org/search?method=index&q=site%3Ahttps%3A%2F%2Fsandboxie-website-archive.github.io%2Fwww.sandboxie.com%2Fold-forums%2F).

+## 🚀 Useful tools for Sandboxie

+Sandboxie's functionality can be enhanced with specialized tools like the following:

+  * [LogApiDll](https://github.com/sandboxie-plus/LogApiDll) - this adds verbose trace output to Sandboxie's trace log, listing invocations of relevant Windows API functions.
+  * [SbieHide](https://github.com/VeroFess/SbieHide) - this hides the presence of SbieDll.dll from the application.

 ## 📌 Project history

 |      Timeline       |    Maintainer    |